vandyliu/304project/README.md

 2. `http:/localhost:3000` is where React website lives on
 3. `http:/localhost:3001` is where backend/Express lives

+## Backend
 Create REST API routes by creating `.js` file in `/routes` folder.
 Add route to `app.json` to use

+## Frontend
+Everything is in /client folder and we are using React